JetBrains/kotlin-web-site/docs/topics/run-code-snippets.md

 ## IDE: scratches and worksheets

 IntelliJ IDEA and Android Studio support Kotlin [scratches and worksheets](https://www.jetbrains.com/help/idea/kotlin-repl.html#efb8fb32).

-_Scratches_ let you create code drafts in the same IDE window with your project and run them on the fly.
+* _Scratches_ let you create code drafts in the same IDE window with your project and run them on the fly.
   Scratches are not tied to projects; you can access and run all your scratches from any IntelliJ IDEA window on your OS.

   To create a Kotlin scratch, click **File** | **New** | **Scratch File** and select the **Kotlin** type.

-In turn, _worksheets_ are project files: they are stored in project directories and tied to the project modules.
+* _Worksheets_ are project files: they are stored in project directories and tied to the project modules.
   Worksheets are useful for writing code parts that don't actually make a software unit but should still be stored together in a project.
-For example, you can use worksheets for education or demo materials.
+For example, education or demo materials.

   To create a Kotlin worksheet in a project directory, right-click the directory in the project tree and select **New** | **Kotlin Worksheet**.

 In scratches and worksheets, you can write any valid Kotlin code.
 Syntax highlighting, auto-completion, and other IntelliJ IDEA code editing features are supported too.
-Note that there's no need for declaring the `main()` function: all the code you write is executed as if it would be in the body of `main`.
+There's no need for declaring the `main()` function: all the code you write is executed as if it would be in the body of `main()`.

 Once you have finished writing your code in a scratch or a worksheet, click **Run**.
 The execution results will appear in the lines opposite your code.